kitajchuk/index.la/README.md

 theindex.la
 ===========

-> A curation of photographers and filmmakers.
+> Index is a directory of contemporary photographers and filmmakers — a tool for finding talent from around the world.